Boise School District

 Free Meals for All Children: Boise School District’s Food & Nutrition Services will offer free meals to all children 1-18 years of age regardless of eligibility status through December 2020 (or until funding for this program runs out).
 In order to provide this benefit to our District students, meals must be available to ANY child age 1-18, even children not enrolled in our District.
 Community members (non-District children) who want meals will be directed to our curbside program.
 Starting January 2021 the funding for this program will end and we will return to charging for meal services based upon student eligibility status, District enrollment, and school status (Community Eligibility Provision or Provision 2 Breakfast).

 Curbside Meal Services To Continue: We plan to continue offering curbside meal services to all virtual students including Boise Online School students and to non-District children.
-Program details can be found on our website at Curbside Meals.
 Starting the week of 9/21/20, it is anticipated that the schedule outlined below will be our permanent curbside meal schedule.
 Pre-orders will still be accepted for the week of September 21-25 but beyond that we hope to eliminate the need for an order form.
 Walk-up customers (those without a pre-order) are always welcome.
 One breakfast and one lunch per child per day (no suppers) will be served at the following locations from 3:30-4:00 pm daily (M-F):

-- Timberline High School - student parking lot off of Apple St.
+- Timberline High School - bus loop off of Apple St.

 - North Jr High School - parking lot off of Fort St. outside of cafeteria

 - South Jr High School - front of the building (parent pick-up route)

 - West Jr High School - front of the building (parent pick-up route)

 - Hillside Jr High School - the roundabout outside of the new cafeteria